Mulan: The Tale of Hua Mulan

 Listen to Mulan while you read along!

-Many years ago, China was in the middle of a great war.
-The Chinese Emperor said that one man from each family must leave his family to join the army.
-Mulan, a teenage girl who lived in a faraway village, was outside washing clothes when heard the news with alarm.
+Years ago China was in the middle of a great war and the Chinese Emperor decreed that one man from each family must leave his family to join the army.
+Mulan, a teenage girl who lived in a faraway village, was outside washing clothes when she heard the news.

-Running into the house where her father was carving a piece of wood, she cried out, “Father!
+Running into the house where her father was carving a piece of wood, she cried out with alarm, “Father!
 Did you hear what the Emperor has commanded?”

 Mulan